-New to the series is the “Death Blow” move, which is similar to the X-Ray attacks we’ve seen in Mortal Kombat X. These attacks are tied to your health, and will only become available once you’re at less than 30 percent of your total.
-Despite the name, these aren’t instant kills, but can sway the course of a battle if you and your enemy are both whittling down each other’s bars.
+New to the series is the “Fatal Blow” move, which is similar to the X-Ray attacks we’ve seen in Mortal Kombat X. These attacks are tied to your health, and will only become available once you’re at less than 30 percent of your total.
+Despite the name, these aren’t instant kills but can sway the course of a battle if you and your opponent are both whittling down each other’s bars.

 Also new is a “perfect block” system, which allows you to deal extra damage after timing your block correctly, and the offensive and defensive meters have been moved to separate bars so you have more freedom in how you want to use your resources.
 Speaking to Game Informer, Ed Boon explained that the offensive meter will allow you to enhance existing attacks, while the defensive meter will let you escape from an enemy’s combo.

-The Premium Edition of the game will also include six new DLC characters, and one week early access to them, as well as seven skins and gear sets.
+The Premium Edition of the game will also include six new DLC characters, and one-week early access to them, as well as seven skins and gear sets.
 The Kollector’s Edition, meanwhile, is a GameStop exclusive.
-It includes everything in the Premium Edition, as well as a magnet, life-size Scorpion mask, and a collector’s box.
+It includes everything in the Premium Edition, as well as a magnet, life-sized Scorpion mask, and a collector’s box.

 The Kollector’s Edition is only available on PlayStation 4 and Xbox One, while the Premium Edition is also available on PC.